Iceland Photo Locations

 Hornstrandir is a nature reserve in the northern part of the West Fjords.
 Hornstrandir is perhaps the most remote part of Iceland, and because there are no roads it is not easily accessible.

-The Fjaðrárgljúfur river canyon in Iceland is a river gorge in the South East Iceland close to Kirkjubæjarklaustur in a region called Hunkabakka.
+The Fjaðrárgljúfur river canyon in Iceland is a river gorge in the South East Iceland close to Kirkjubæjarklaustur near Hunkabakka.

 This historically significant Mountain and beach combination reflecting in the wet sand at Vestrahorn is a necessity for any photographer visiting Iceland.